 Does M&S pet insurance offer lifetime cover?

 Only the Premier Plan offers lifetime cover to the sum of £7,000 annually, without limitations on the amount spent on single health conditions like their other policies.
-As we say above, the Premier Plan is the best value pet insurance policy from M&S.

 The conditions to this are the same as many other providers in that you must continue to keep your policy renewed and your premiums up-to-date.
 All insurance providers will have the condition of full payment of policies being maintained before any claim is considered.